wardbekker/travis-ci.github.com/docs/user/ci-environment.md

 ## CI environment

-**Warning:** We have [recently migrated](/blog/2013-01-25-the-worker-gets-a-revamp/) from Ubuntu 32-bit to Ubuntu 64-bit, and from Oracle Virtualbox to OpenVZ.
-These changes introduced some [regressions](/docs/user/known-problems), that are unfortunately hard to solve.
+**Warning:** We have [recently migrated](/blog/2013-01-25-the-worker-gets-a-revamp/) from 32-bit Ubuntu to 64-bit Ubuntu, and from Oracle Virtualbox to OpenVZ.
+This new infrastructure is very performant, scalable and stable, but unfortunately these changes also introduced some [regressions](/docs/user/known-problems), compared to our previous CI environment (based on 32-bit Ubuntu and Virtualbox).
+We try our best to continuously improve Travis quality, but some of these problems are hard to solve quickly.

 ### Virtualization Technology

 travis-ci.org uses [OpenVZ](http://openvz.org/) container-based virtualization technology for linux.
-These Cloud VMs are hosted by [bluebox](https://bluebox.net/).
+Worker VMs are [hosted by Blue Box](/blog/2013-blue-box-powers-travis-ci-infrastructure/).

+Each Travis build is running on a VM with following setup :

+ * RAM: 3 GB
+ * [JOSHK] more details about SSD, CPU,... ?

 ### Operating Systems